salesforce/bazel-java-sdk/docs/buildeventprotocol.md

 > events are also used to be parents of events where the more logical parent
 > event cannot be posted yet as the needed information is not yet complete.

+Progress events contain the raw output of the underlying build tool (e.g. javac).
+This is important information for many use cases of this SDK.
+Also, note that there will be *many* progress events as they are emitted throughout a build operation.

+:fire: Progress events are the area where the SDK needs more work.
+We will be adding built-in support for aggregating the collection of progress events into a more unified structure so that SDK use cases will not need to re-assemble the build log manually.

 **Example Payload:**
 Note that the raw _stderr_ value contains unicode formatting and other control characters.
 The SDK has a special parser to strip those characters before your